 Setting up Database Backups

 Microsoft SQL Server offers various backup options (SQL Agent etc.).
-See the Microsoft Knowledge Base for more information.
+See the Microsoft Knowledge Base.

 Background: Services run under a virtual account use the credentials from your computer account to access network resources using the format <domain name>\<computer name>$.